An evening of jazz in the Wesley Fellowship Hall.

 Fellowship hall during Jazz at Wesley.

-In particular, the Wesley Campus wanted to bring the outside community into its fellowship hall so that people could experience the welcoming spirit of the Wesley congregation.
-Wesley has always gathered for lunch in the fellowship hall after Sunday services, so freshly prepared hot meals were added to the mix.
+In particular, Wesley church members wanted to bring the outside community into its Fellowship Hall so that people could experience the welcoming spirit of its congregation.
+Wesley has always gathered for lunch in the Fellowship Hall after Sunday service, so freshly prepared hot meals were added to the mix.

 At the time, there was no other jazz venue in Chevy Chase and very little nightlife, so the need in the area was apparent.
-The first Jazz at Wesley occurred on October 16, 2010.
+The first Jazz@Wesley occurred on October 16, 2010.
 The event was a grand success.
 The Wesley congregation then dedicated itself to holding similar events once a month.

-Jazz at Wesley has stayed true to the original concept voiced by those choir members over 10 years ago: to bring good music, food, and people together — and to invite everyone in.
+Jazz@Wesley has stayed true to the original concept voiced by those choir members 15 years ago: to bring good music, food, and people together — and to invite everyone in.

-Today, Tiya Adé is the producer of Jazz at Wesley and likes to showcase both established musicians and talented up-and-comers.
+Today, Tiya Adé is the producer of Jazz@Wesley and likes to showcase both established musicians and talented up-and-comers.
 The artists gathered represent a variety of musical styles beyond the original concept of jazz, including blues, bebop, swing, R&B, and Latin fusion.

 Wesley Campus, National United Methodist Church